-This technique is computationally slow and offers poor performances in terms of prediction accuracy according to some of the surveys we mentioned [21, 29].
+This technique is computationally slow and offers poor performances in terms of prediction accuracy according to some of the surveys we mentioned (Saar-Tsechansky and Provost 2007; Twala et al. 2008).
 Our technique should be faster, more accurate and more interpretable.

-As described by Ding and Simonoff [6], the Separate Class (SC) method replaces the missing value with a new value or a new class for all missing observations.
+As described by Ding and Simonoff (2010), the Separate Class (SC) method replaces the missing value with a new value or a new class for all missing observations.
 For categorical predictors we can simply define missing value as a category on its own and for continuous predictors any value out of the interval of observed value can be used.

-This technique has the best performances according to Ding and Simonoff [6] when there are missing values in both the training and the test set and when observations are missing not at random (MNAR).
-Twala et al. [29] also came up with similar results with a generalization of the separate class method coined Missing Incorporated in Attribute (MIA).
+This technique has the best performances according to Ding and Simonoff (2010) when there are missing values in both the training and the test set and when observations are missing not at random (MNAR).
+Twala et al. (2008) also came up with similar results with a generalization of the separate class method coined Missing Incorporated in Attribute (MIA).
 These techniques are by far the closest in spirit to BEST.
 As BEST, MIA and SC allow for similar data partitioning we do not expect BEST to offer a drastic improvement in terms of accuracy.
 On the other hand, BEST identifies the missing pattern using other predictors rather than including the missingness information within the predictor containing missing values.
 Doing so, our approach should offer highly interpretable results and a more accurate variable importance analysis.

 Finally, there exist many other articles discussing decision trees in the context of missing values.
-Some introduce ways to use decision trees and random forests as missing values imputation techniques such as Rahman and Islam [19] and others to identify the missingness structure such as Tierney et al. [27].
+Some introduce ways to use decision trees and random forests as missing values imputation techniques such as Rahman and Islam (2013) and others to identify the missingness structure such as Tierney et al. (2015).
 Our approach is different since we are not using decision trees to pre-process data with missing value or to identify the missingness structure but to perform a decision tree analysis of a data set that contains missing values.

-6 Experiments : Simulated data sets
+6 Experiments: simulated data sets

 Now we are going to asses the abilities of our algorithm on simulated data sets.
-All of our experiments are done using the R-language [18].
-In the following set of simulations, we will compare 6 methods; (1) BEST, our proposed approach, (2) the Distribution Based Imputation (DBI) proposed by Quinlan [17] implemented in the C5.0 package [14], (3) a simple single variable imputation (SVI), either the mode for a categorical predictor or the mean for a numerical one, (4) a refined predictive value imputation (PVI) using known predictors; EM for numerical predictors and multinomial logistic regression for categorical ones [30], (5) the separate class (SC) approach and finally (6) the surrogate variable technique introduced by Breiman et al. [5] implemented in the rpart package [26].
+All of our experiments are done using the R-language (R Core Team 2018).
+In the following set of simulations, we will compare 6 methods; (1) BEST, our proposed approach, (2) the Distribution Based Imputation (DBI) proposed by Quinlan (1993) implemented in the C5.0 package (Kuhn and Quinlan 2018), (3) a simple single variable imputation (SVI), either the mode for a categorical predictor or the mean for a numerical one, (4) a refined predictive value imputation (PVI) using known predictors; EM for numerical predictors and multinomial logistic regression for categorical ones (van Buuren and Groothuis-Oudshoorn 2011), (5) the separate class (SC) approach and finally (6) the surrogate variable technique introduced by Breiman et al. (1984) implemented in the rpart package (Therneau and Atkinson 2018).
 Since the Reduced-Feature Model was the least accurate in every single experiment we have done, we decided not to include it in the following plots to improve readability.

-We will generate data sets containing 4 predictors; $X_1$ and $X_2$ are binary predictors and $X_3$ and $X_4$ are continuous predictors on (0, 1).
+We will generate data sets containing 4 predictors; X_1 and X_2 are binary predictors and X_3 and X_4 are continuous predictors on (0, 1).
 The response is categorical and can take up to 8 different values.
 The binary predictors are generated according to a Bernoulli distribution and the continuous predictors are generated according to a Uniform distribution.
-The response labels are assigned according to the tree in figure 3 but a proportion of the responses labels are randomly assigned.
+The response labels are assigned according to the tree in Fig. 3 but a proportion of the responses labels are randomly assigned.